rishi0808/aibetatest/CONTRIBUTING.md

 ### What’s the Difference Between Bolt (This Repo) and [Bolt.new](https://bolt.new)?

-- **Bolt.new**: This is the **commercial product** from StackBlitz—a hosted, browser-based AI development tool that enables users to prompt, run, edit, and deploy full-stack web applications directly in the browser.
-Built on top of the [Bolt open-source repo](https://github.com/stackblitz/bolt.new) and powered by the StackBlitz **WebContainer API**.
+- **Bolt.new**: This is the **commercial product** from rishi0808—a hosted, browser-based AI development tool that enables users to prompt, run, edit, and deploy full-stack web applications directly in the browser.
+Built on top of the [Bolt open-source repo](https://github.com/rishi0808/bolt.new) and powered by the rishi0808 **WebContainer API**.

 - **Bolt (This Repo)**: This open-source repository provides the core components used to make **Bolt.new**.
 This repo contains the UI interface for Bolt as well as the server components, built using [Remix Run](https://remix.run/).
-By leveraging this repo and StackBlitz’s **WebContainer API**, you can create your own AI-powered development tools and full-stack applications that run entirely in the browser.
+By leveraging this repo and rishi0808’s **WebContainer API**, you can create your own AI-powered development tools and full-stack applications that run entirely in the browser.

 # Get Started Building with Bolt